niallgiblin/rllabs/README.md

 For Kubernetes deployment with full observability stack:

+NOTE: THIS MAY REQUIRE EXTENDING BASELINE DOCKER RESOURCE ALLOCATIONS AND CAN TAKE OVER 15 MINUTES TO FULLY WARM UP.
+For much quicker setup use `docker compose up --build` for indentical functionality without actual scaling.

-NOTE: see [OBSERVABILITY.md](OBSERVABILITY.md) for detailed guide on Kubernetes, scalability and metric observability.
+See [OBSERVABILITY.md](OBSERVABILITY.md) for detailed guide on Kubernetes, scalability and metric observability.

 ```bash
 # One-command setup (deploys everything)